-As per the Limited Partnership Agreement between the General Partner and each of the Limited Partners dated November 30, 2021 (LPA), if the assets of either the National Portfolio or the Québec Portfolio are not sufficient to pay any such fees, expenses or liabilities allocated to that portfolio, the deficiency shall be paid from the assets of the other class' portfolio.
+As per the amended and restated Limited Partnership Agreement between the General Partner and each of the Limited Partners dated September 21, 2022 (LPA), if the assets of either the National Portfolio or the Québec Portfolio are not sufficient to pay any such fees, expenses or liabilities allocated to that portfolio, the deficiency shall be paid from the assets of the other class' portfolio.
 Management considers the risk of cross class compensation of expenses and guarantee of liability to be remote.